 Finally, if you’re looking for some fun in the sun or a romantic evening interlude, then Hollywood Beach with its abundance of white sand can provide the perfect landscape.
 There is so much sand that it covers the neighboring streets with their beach houses that all have their own unique charm.

 Oxnard is still a major farming area even though over the years many acres have been developed.
 Several farms stand still serve the area providing locals with farm fresh produce.
 The Lil Red Barn specializes in strawberries but also offer fresh flowers and vegetables.
 Address 3799 Teal Club Rd Oxnard.

 Oxnard Annual Events

 The annual Salsa Festival is held at the site every July.
 Patrons can sample dozens of different salsas – from mild to wild –in the Salsa Tasting Tent, or browse the more than 75 booths that line the festival marketplace, featuring gourmet salsas and sauces, boutique clothing, handcrafted jewelry, and much more.

 A very popular Banana Festival is held at Port Hueneme and features live entertainment, food, and harbor tours.

 California Strawberry Festival is held in Oxnard California.
 Oxnard is California’s largest strawberry producer with the peak harvesting season is from April through June.

-Oxnard is about 65 miles north of downtown Los Angeles and about 95 miles from the heart of Orange County.
+Oxnard is about 65 miles north of downtown Los Angeles.
 To get to Oxnard, exit Highway 101 at Highway 1 / Oxnard Blvd, and then go three miles.